lexmartinez/triton-forms/README.md

 > For OSX Users, we suggest install nodeJS through Homebrew

-With a nodeJS + Electron Environment installed, use this commands to run `triton-forms`
+With nodeJS + Electron Environment installed, use this commands to run `triton-forms`

   ```bash
     git clone https://github.com/lexmartinez/triton-forms.git